psi4/psi4/doc/sphinxman/source/build_planning.rst

 * Run tests excluding those by name: ``pytest -k "not testname"``
 * Run tests matching by label: ``pytest -m testlabel``
 * Run tests excluding those by label: ``pytest -m "not testlabel"``
+* Run tests with complicated filtering by name: ``pytest -k "cc and not cc4 and not stdsuite"``

 .. _`faq:testsoutput`: